TADIYOS49/Stock-price-analyzer-/README.md

 The project's folder structure is organized as follows:

 - **app/**: Contains the main application code.
 - **experiment/**: Includes experimental scripts and notebooks.
+There are still more improvements and other modifications that can be applied like better memory management, streaming output, and other guardrails you can have.
 - **.gitignore**: Specifies files and directories to be ignored by Git.

-For a detailed view of the folder structure and codebase, please visit the [GitHub repository](https://github.com/TADIYOS49/Stock-price-analyzer-).

 ## Getting Started